ThorNicolai/System_Administration_Project/assignment02/appservers_english.md

 First assignment: Create test environment with Virtualbox VM’s on platforms:

+What they want us to do is create 2 test environments for our "customers".
+The customers want webapplication hosting.
+So we have to setup web application servers.
+LAMP and WISA are used for respectively Linux and Windows for webapplications.

+A web application is hosted on a server.
+CentOS and Windows Server are our servers.
+The "stacks" are the applications that together form the webapplications.

+Apache and IIS are the webservers.
+MariaDB and SQLServer are the databases.
+PHP & ASP.Net are the web applications.

 **LAMP stack**: **L**inux (CentOS 7 of Fedora Server) + **A**pache + **M**ariaDB + **P**HP

 **WISA stack**: **W**indows Server 2016 + **I**IS + **S**QLServer (of eventueel MySQL) + **A**SP.NET